AincradOT/platform/docs/golden-path.md

     If you are building a short lived prototype, this is optional.
     If you expect your Open Tibia services to live longer than a hackathon, this is strongly recommended.

-## Why GCP and GitHub for this golden path
+## Why GCP, GitHub and Cloudflare for this golden path

-There are three moving parts in this design:
+There are four moving parts in this design:

 * GitHub as the source of truth for code and CI
 * Google Cloud Platform as the control plane for infrastructure
+* Cloudflare for DNS and edge services
-* Terraform as the orchestration tool between the two
+* Terraform as the orchestration tool between them

 GCP is not objectively better than AWS or Azure in all cases.
 It is a good fit here because: